 Welcome to the weird, wacky world of Douglas Adams.
 While his words from The Hitchhiker’s Guide to the Galaxy series might be the most famous, his personal essays and reflections on life, the universe, and tropical fish are just as funny.
-To celebrate the upcoming release of Neil Gaiman's Don’t Panic: Douglas Adams & The Hitchhiker's Guide to the Galaxy—available in digital form for the first time ever on October 30th—we're remembering the humor and genius of Douglas Adams.
+To celebrate the 18th annual Towel Day—the May 25th celebration of Adams' life—we're remembering the humor and genius of Douglas Adams.

 1. “Space [...] is big.
 Really big.
 You just won't believe how vastly hugely mind-bogglingly big it is.
 I mean, you may think it's a long way down the road to the chemist, but that's just peanuts to space.”

 If you’ve ever wondered about the mystery of space, look no further.
 Douglas Adams knew all about the vastness of the universe.
 He hilariously poked fun at humanity's inability to truly conceive of the vastness of space, and our tendency to complain about things like a short walk to the chemist down the road.
 In this quote from The Hitchhiker’s Guide to the Galaxy, he tries to make sense of the huge space between Earth and the unknown.

 The universe is about 46 billion light-years wide, which is possibly a few miles longer than your commute every morning, though it might not always seem like it.
 Don’t worry, now we have Google Earth to really freak us out about how small we are.